Product Overview

 Stainless Contact Bearing Thermocouple

-The standard bearing thermocouple starting point is a stainless contact style for rugged bearing housing measurement, mechanical durability, and corrosion resistance around motors, pumps, fans, gearboxes, and driven equipment.
+The standard bearing thermocouple starting point is a stainless contact style for rugged bearing housing measurement, mechanical durability, and corrosion resistance around motors, turbines, turbo machinery, pumps, fans, gearboxes, and driven equipment.

 Copper Contact Bearing Thermocouple